Skip to main content

 Create a test payment

-Go to the WalletConnect POS demo and create a test payment.
+Go to the WalletConnect Dashboard and use the POS tool to create a test payment.
 Copy the payment link.

 2